microsoft/LightGBM/docs/Features.rst

 -  **Use histogram subtraction for further speed-up**

-   -  To get one leaf’s histograms in a binary tree, can use the histogram subtraction of its parent and its neighbor
+   -  To get one leaf's histograms in a binary tree, can use the histogram subtraction of its parent and its neighbor

    -  So it only need to construct histograms for one leaf (with smaller ``#data`` than its neighbor), then can get histograms of its neighbor by histogram subtraction with small cost(``O(#bins)``)
 -  **Reduce memory usage**

    -  Can replace continuous values to discrete bins.
 If ``#bins`` is small, can use small data type, e.g. uint8\_t, to store training data

    -  No need to store additional information for pre-sorting feature values